donaminos/ctrlv.space/README.md

     - Encrypted text box content, if self-destruct is disabled.
     - Encrypted text box content + token & encrypted token, if self-destruct 'once read' option is enabled.
     - Encrypted text box content + self-destruct option (e.g. 1h), if self-destruct timing option is enabled.
-- Backend saves things in Redis and returns a key.
+- Backend saves things in S3 and returns a key.
 We now construct the sharing URL:
     - https://ctrlv.space/*key*#*password* where:
         - *key*: used to retrieve the encrypted content from the server.
         - *password*: used to decrypt the content. **Password is never sent to the server** as it resides after the # fragment.